-It is known that compound hypervectors can be used to retrieve their components (Section~\ref{sect:probing}), however, there is a limit on the number of components, which can be stored in a compound hypervector without losing the ability to recover the components~\cite{Frady17}.
+It is known that compound hypervectors can be used to retrieve their components (Section~\ref{sect:probing}); however, there is a limit on the number of components which can be stored in a compound hypervector without losing the ability to recover the components~\cite{Frady17}.
 The rule of thumb is that for larger hypervector dimensionalities more components can be recovered from a compound hypervector.
-For the task of emulating an elementary cellular automaton it is important that $\hat{\textbf{h}}$ is close enough to the correct state hypervector in the item memory.
-Otherwise we will introduce errors to the computations being emulated, which is highly undesirable.
-When constructing $\hat{\textbf{h}}$ the main source of noise is the crosstalk noise from other cell states stored in $\textbf{a}_{t}$.
+For the task of emulating an elementary cellular automaton, it is important that $\hat{\textbf{h}}$ is similar enough to the correct state hypervector in the item memory.
+Otherwise, we will introduce errors to the computations being emulated, which is highly undesirable.
+When constructing $\hat{\textbf{h}}$, the main source of noise is the crosstalk noise from other cell states stored in $\textbf{a}_{t}$.
 Therefore, in order to avoid errors in the computations, the dimensionality of hypervectors should depend on the length of the grid: the longer is the grid, the larger dimensionality is required for robustly querying the item memory.\footnote{In principle, it should be possible to analytically find the minimal dimensionality of hypervectors for robustly emulating the grid of the given length.}

 Fig.~\ref{fig:ca110:vsas} presents the empirical results for a range of $l$ and $N$ values.
 The curves depict the average error rate after $100$ computational steps of the elementary cellular automaton.
-Note that the errors occurring at the earlier computational steps will most likely multiply and propagate to the successive steps.
-The length of the grid, $l$, varied as $2^i$, $i \in [5, 10]$ while the dimensionality of hypervectors, $N$, varied as $2^i$, $i \in [10, 17]$.
-Thus, the results demonstrate that VSAs can perfectly emulate the elementary cellular automaton with the grid of the given length conditional on adequate resources (i.e., dimensionality of hypervectors).
+Note that the errors occurring at the earlier computational steps will most likely propagate to the successive steps.
+The length of the grid, $l$, varied as $2^i$, $i \in [5, 10]$, while the dimensionality of hypervectors, $N$, varied as $2^i$, $i \in [10, 17]$.
+Thus, the results demonstrate that HDC/VSA can perfectly emulate the elementary cellular automaton with the grid of certain length, given adequate resources (i.e., dimensionality of hypervectors).